Let’s be better: In Welcoming all in sports 3.12.2024

 Accessibility

-Hanasaari’s facilities are well suited for guests with different kind of disabilities.
+Hanasaari’s facilities are well suited for guests with different kind of disabilities and needs.

 How to reach the venue?